 If you want to cultivate enthusiasm for innovation, I submit it’s better not to know of all the solved problems out there.
 Stephenson calls this “Galapagan isolation.”
 Isolation breeds boredom and guilelessness; it encourages a belief that there are still secrets left to discover in the world.

 Thiel has used an entire lecture to remind us the importance of belief in secrets: “The people who actually solve hard problems are people who believe in secrets.
 If you believe something is hard, you might still think you can do it.
 You’ll try things, and maybe you’ll succeed.
-But if you think something is impossible, you won’t even try.
+But if you think something is impossible, you won’t even try.”

 I’m not saying that Kunming is a great place to become an entrepreneur.
 In fact it has a poor track record of innovation.
 But growing up there possibly brings you to the optimal point between isolation and exposure, more so than say Greenwich Village.
 Yunnan is isolated and inward-looking.
-That helps to instill a sense of self-abasement that helps one think that much more of the world is out there; and when one eventually gets to a large city, it may be easy to feel disappointment that it’s not as exciting as the fantasy constructed by imagination.
+That helps to instill a sense of self-abasement that prompts one to think that much more of the world is out there; and when one eventually gets to a large city, it may be easy to feel disappointment that it’s not as exciting as the fantasy constructed by imagination.
 Why not discover, experiment, and consider that the status quo isn’t necessarily great?

 Most of all we should avoid this tendency identified by Thiel: “People are increasingly pessimistic about the existence of new and interesting things.
 Can we go to the moon?
 We’ve done that already.
 Mars?
 Impossible, many people say.
 What about chemistry?… The periodic table seems pretty set.
 It may be impossible to discover anything new there.
 The frontier is closed.
 There is nothing left to discover.”